 2. For the purposes of paragraph 2 of section 1 to this Schedule, the funding costs for a reference period are determined by taking the following steps:

-1. Calculate the aggregate of all interest and other periodic finance charges accruing, due and becoming payable or paid by or on behalf of owners of investment assets during the reference period in respect of all funding obligations, including the following:
+1. Calculate the aggregate of all interest, scheduled principal and other periodic finance charges accruing, due and becoming payable or paid by or on behalf of investment asset owners during the reference period in respect of all funding obligations, including such amounts as may be prescribed;

-i.
-Standby commitment fees or charges paid to any lender.

-ii.
-Credit enhancement fees or charges paid to any credit enhancer.

-iii.
-Liquidity fees or charges paid to any liquidity provider.

-iv.
-Payments, including termination payments, made under derivatives.

-v.
-Deposits made or required to fund or replenish a debt service reserve account or other account established under any indenture, ancillary agreement or other financing document relating to a funding obligation.

-2. Calculate the aggregate of all amounts received by or on behalf of the owners of investment assets during the reference period in respect of a funding obligation, including reimbursement of any amounts referred to in subparagraphs 1 i to v.
+2. Calculate the sum of (i) the aggregate of all amounts received by or on behalf of investment asset owners during the reference period in respect of all funding obligations, and (ii) such other or different amounts as may be prescribed;

-[OLC Note: Para.
-2 is the definition of “finance receipts” in the Blakes doc.]

 3. Subtract the amount calculated under paragraph 2 from the amount calculated under paragraph 1.